 7 credit management techniques that will save you time

-Not only is this frustrating, it can also prevent other aspects of credit management from being fulfilled effectively.
+Not only is this frustrating, it can also prevent you from fulfilling other aspects of credit management effectively.
 This can then lead to higher average debtor days and some significant cash flow gaps.

 While some credit management tactics are notoriously arduous and time-consuming, there are some habits that will help to save you time whilst improving performance.